FlorpyDorpinator/FlorpyDorp-IC10-Language-Support/Documentation/PUBLISHING_GUIDE.md

 ### Step 1: Make Your Changes

 Edit any files you need to change:
-- Extension code in `Stationeers-ic10-main/FlorpyDorp IC10/FlorpyDorp Language Support/src/`
+- Extension code in `FlorpyDorp Language Support/src/`
-- LSP code in `Stationeers-ic10-main/FlorpyDorp IC10/ic10lsp/src/`
+- LSP code in `ic10lsp/src/`
-- Themes in `Stationeers-ic10-main/FlorpyDorp IC10/FlorpyDorp Language Support/themes/`
+- Themes in `FlorpyDorp Language Support/themes/`
-- Grammar in `Stationeers-ic10-main/FlorpyDorp IC10/tree-sitter-ic10/grammar.js`
+- Grammar in `tree-sitter-ic10/grammar.js`

 ### Step 2: Update Version Number